Skip to main content

 TierNameTrust LevelExample

-1GovernmentHighest -- sovereign authorityFederal agencies, state DMVs
+1SovereignHighest -- sovereign authorityFederal agencies, state DMVs

-2InstitutionalHigh -- regulated entitiesUniversities, hospitals, banks
+3InstitutionalHigh -- regulated entitiesUniversities, hospitals, employers

 Issuers must be registered on-chain with verified credentials.
 Higher-tier issuers can endorse lower-tier ones, creating a web of trust rooted in sovereign authority.